tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Cherry St Bar-B-Que](https://www.cherrystbbq.com/): 4.2/5.
 Normal Amercaino BBQ, nothing special.

+[Chicken King鸡皇店](https://www.instagram.com/chickenking_toronto/): 4.6/5.
+If you go to midland finch, you should try for this, I think half salty flavor is enough.

 [China Impression Kitchen 馋苑小厨](https://chinaimpression.ca/): 4.7/5.
-If you go there, try their spicy food and their olive-vegentable fried rice, that is best!
+If you go there, try their spicy food and their olive-vegetable fried rice, that is best!

 [Chiptole](https://www.chipotle.ca/): 4.5/5.
 I don't know, bro.
 Everytime I walked passed by this restaurant, it always smell so good.